DavidPatShuiFong/DailyMeasure/README.md

 New

 * Download list of configured users, including 'Identifiers'
-  - for subscription application purposes
+  - for registration/subscription application purposes
 * 'bounce' reminder on update_clinicians and update_date
   button if chosen clinicians or dates change (shinyjqui effect)
 * Contact filter includes date of last contact (minimum and maximum dates)